jm1021/leuck_reunion/bring.md

 ### Things Needed
-> List of things for assignees to bring.
+> List of things for assignees to bring to support activities.

 | Need | Assigned to: | Note |
 | --- | --- | --- |